rjjakes/wordpress-orm/README.md

 A lightweight, Doctrine style ORM for Wordpress 4.8+.
 Requires PHP 5.5.9+

 This library borrows a lot of concepts from Doctrine for Symfony and applies them to Wordpress.
-Unlike Doctrine, this library has VERY limited capabilities.
+Unlike Doctrine, this library has limited capabilities.
-You can persist models to the db, modify the db schema based on the Model class, remove rows from the db and perform some queries.

-That's pretty much it.
+It acts as a layer sitting on top of the internal Wordpress `$wpdb` class.

 ## Why?

 I came to Wordpress from a Symfony development background.
-I looked around for a good ORM and was unable to find anything that fullfilled my requirements.
+I wanted to work with objects instead of manually writing SQL queries.
+I looked around for a good ORM and was unable to find anything that fulfilled my requirements.

-Using Doctrine in Wordpress was complex and seemed like overkill as it's a very heavy weight library.
+Getting Doctrine to qork with Wordpress was complex and seemed like overkill as it's a very heavy weight library.

 There's also: https://github.com/tareq1988/wp-eloquent which is really good, but is more of a query builder for existing Wordpress tables.